Magic Theatre: Founding

+1975 - 2000

 Sam Shepard began his long association with the Magic as playwright in residence in 1975.
 The Magic produced the world premiere productions of his Inacoma (1977), Buried Child (1978), Suicide in B-flat, True West (1980) directed by Robert Woodruff, Fool for Love (1983), and The Late Henry Moss (2000).
 Buried Child was awarded the 1979 Pulitzer Prize for Drama.
 Shepard also developed collaborative pieces with the renowned actor and director Joseph Chaikin.
 Other playwrights associated with the theatre include John O'Keefe, who staged many of his plays there, including Shimmer.

 In 1986, John Lion and the Magic received the Margo Jones Award, the highest honor given by the Dramatists Guild.
 The award cited the Magic's "significant contribution to the dramatic art through the production of new plays."
 John Lion left the Magic in the late 1980s to teach, direct and lecture.
 He died suddenly on August 1, 1999.

 Larry Eilenberg became the Artistic Director in 1992, and was followed by Mame Hunt until 1998.
 Eilenberg resumed the position for five more seasons, during which time he premiered Charles L. Mee's Summertime and First Love and Moira Buffini's Silence.
 His Festival of Irish Women Playwrights resulted in the Magic's offering the U.S. premiere of Marie Jones' Stones in His Pockets, before its Broadway run.

-Recent history
+2000 - present

 Loretta Greco was artistic director from 2008 to 2020.
 Prior to joining Magic, she was the producing artistic director of the Women's Project in New York City.
 In her first season she used a viral fundraising campaign to recover from a financial crisis and keep the season going.

 In the fall of 2010, the Magic Theatre collaborated with the Marin Theatre Company and the American Conservatory Theater to put on "The Brother/Sister Plays," a set of plays by Tarell Alvin McCraney.
 The Magic performed "The Brothers Size", which was directed by Octavio Solis and starred Tobie Windham, Joshua Elijah Reese, and Alex Ubokudom, with a set design by James Faerron.
 Among the other plays at the Magic in 2010 two were listed in the San Francisco Chronicle's Top Ten: Luis Alfaro's Oedipus el Rey and Liz Duffy Adams' Or.

-In 2021 Sean San José took over as Artistic Director.
+In April 2021, Sean San José was appointed as Artistic Director.